June is Cataract Awareness Month

 AAV resources for Cataract Awareness Month

 Educating yourself about cataracts is not only a great way to acknowledge Cataract Awareness Month; it’s an important part of caring for your personal eye health.
-All About Vision (AAV) has several resources to help you learn more about what cataracts look like and get answers to frequently asked questions.
+All About Vision (AAV) has resources to help you learn more about cataracts and get answers to frequently asked questions.

 Never hesitate to reach out to your eye doctor if you notice any changes in your vision or eye health.
 Maintaining routine checkups is crucial to cataract prevention and taking high-level care for your eyes.